 When Peter saw Jesus walking on the water, Jesus held out His hand and told Peter to walk on the water to meet him.
 It took a great amount of faith, but as Peter stepped off the boat, he found that he was, indeed, able to walk on the water.
 He kept staring at Jesus until the winds whipped up some rough waves.

-Lesson of the Bible Story: If you keep your eyes on Jesus – even during the storm – you won’t sink into despair.
+Lesson of this Bible Story: If you keep your eyes on Jesus – even during the storm – you won’t sink into despair.

 The Good Samaritan – (Luke 10 25-37)